lincenying/vue-reuse-template/README.md

 We'd like to reuse our code as much as possible.
 So normally we might need to extract those duplicated parts into a component.
 However, in a separated component you lose the ability to access the local bindings.
 Defining props and emits for them can be tedious sometime.

-So this library is made to provide a way for defining and reusing templates inside the component scope.
+So this function is made to provide a way for defining and reusing templates inside the component scope.

 ## Usage